This page is designed to answer the following questions:

 In the event of a fire, all employees should know what to do and what emergency procedures to follow.

-It is your employer’s responsibility to assess the risks related with a possible fire and document procedures to follow to prevent fires and a what to do if a fire breaks.
+It is your employer’s responsibility to assess the risks related with a possible fire and document procedures to follow to prevent fires and what to do if a fire is discovered.
 It is also their responsibility to provide any fire safety training and equipment that is deemed necessary.

 Emergency procedures in the event of a fire will usually involve knowing where all the emergency exits are and leaving by the one that is nearest.
-You should also need to know where your fire assembly point is, which is a safe place away from the building where everyone congregates.
+Personal possessions should be left behind.
+You should also need to know where your fire assembly point is – this is a safe place away from the building where everyone congregates.
+You may also be tasked with collecting other items, such as resident, staff and visitor registers so that everybody can be accounted for once outside.
+An emergency bag may need to be collected, which could contain a contact list, high-vis vests and torches.
+It may your responsibility to isolate gas and electricity or turn off appliances before leaving.

-You should only attempt to tackle a fire yourself if it is completely safe to do so.
+You should only attempt to tackle a fire yourself if it is completely safe to do so and you have received training.
 Yourself or another specified person should contact the emergency services for assistance as soon as possible.

 You may have a procedure for evacuating vulnerable individuals, which could involve simply leading them or using specialist equipment such as a an evacuation sledge if they have very limited mobility.
-Each individual’s specific needs should be taken into account in emergency evacuation planning.
+Each individual’s specific needs should be taken into account in emergency evacuation planning and they should have their own fire risk assessment and Personal Emergency Evacuation Plan (PEEP).
+If unable to evacuate an individual, you should ensure they are as safe as possible.